Skip to main content

 • You want Claude to browse the web but don’t want to host the agent loop yourself.

-• You need persistent conversation state across many tool calls (Slack bots, long research tasks, or queued jobs).
+• You need persistent conversation state across many tool calls (Slack bots, long research tasks, queued jobs).

 • You want Anthropic-side tool-use traces for debugging alongside Browserbase session recordings.